sufyan20/interviews-challenges/Front-End-VueJS.md

 ## Rest API

-You can use this API for example to get products, categories, cart ... etc. [REST API](https://limitless-lake-55070.herokuapp.com/swagger-ui.html)
+You can use [this](https://limitless-lake-55070.herokuapp.com/swagger-ui.html) or [this](https://fakestoreapi.com/) API for example to get products, categories, cart ... etc.

 ## Functionality: